Data sources

 • October 2013: legislative changes were introduced to simplify the reporting of workplace injuries.
 One key change was the introduction of 'specified injuries', which replaced the previous 'major injury' category.

 • April 2012: a legislative change introduced the requirement to report injuries to workers that lead to absence from work or inability to do their usual job, for over seven days (over-7-day injuries).
-This replaced the previous 'over-3-day' legal requirement.
+This replaced the previous 'over-3-day' legal reporting requirement.

 • September 2011: the notification system used by employers changed to a predominately online system.